Natchitoches people: History

 Natchitoches territory was along the Red River of the South in northeastern Texas and northwestern Louisiana, they were important allies of the French in the 17th and 18th centuries, played a major role in the subjugation of the Natchez in the Natchez uprising and the so-called Natchez wars.

 In the early 17th century, the Natchitoches were joined by some of the remnants of the Kadohadacho, a tribe with many members who had been killed or enslaved by the Chickasaw.
-They settled on the Cane River around present day Natchitoches, Louisiana, which is a city named after the tribe.
+They settled on the Cane River around present-day Natchitoches, Louisiana, which is a city named after the tribe.

 Name

-Many historians have claimed that the name Natchitoches is derived from the native word nashitosh meaning "paw-paw people".
-However, Native American linguist John R. Swanton wrote that the word may actually be derived from nacicit meaning "Place where the soil is red".
+Many historians have claimed that the name Natchitoches is derived from the Native word nashitosh meaning "pawpaw people".
+However, Native American linguist John R. Swanton wrote that the word may actually be derived from nacicit meaning "Place where the soil is the color of red ochre".

 Member tribes

 Member tribes of the historic Natchitoches Confederation: